The Best Turkey Bone Broth Recipe That You Can Make With A Finished Bird

 - 1 large onion, coarsely chopped

-- Peel from a mandarin orange (orange peel or lemon peel works too)
+- 1 mandarin orange peel (orange peel or lemon peel works too)

 - 2 bay leaves